paoloros97/AutoPlay_LivePrompter/README.md

 The Cymatic's MIDI output is wired with the MIDI-usb device's input, connected to the Windows PC target.

-This MIDI program_change message is received by the AutoPlayer software (the one you find in this repsitory) that forwards the program_change message to the LivePrompter (via the loopMIDI port) and append also the Play/Start MIDI message (in this case a control_change, CC 7) to LivePrompter that starts the lyric scrolling.
+This MIDI program_change message is received by the AutoPlayer software (the one you find in this repository) that forwards the program_change message to the LivePrompter (via the loopMIDI port) and append also the Play/Start MIDI message (in this case a control_change, CC 7) to LivePrompter that starts the lyric scrolling.

 With this "add-on", LivePrompter loads and starts the lyrics automatically, instead of just loading it (i.e. without starting the scrolling by itself).